joskwon/Math-261A-Project-2/README.md

 # MATH261A-project-2
 Project repository for MATH 261A Project 2.
+Submitted 12/10/25 by Joshua Kwon.

 ## Data